mrotaru/nscrape/README.md

 }
 ```

-At the moment, spiders must be npm packages installed locally, with
-a name prefixed with `nsc-`.
-Since multiple spiders can be installed,
-one is selected like this:
+This file should be `require`able - so,

 ```
-node scrape.js --wait --spider reddit
+node scrape.js --spider reddit
 ```

 This will run the reddit spider.
 By default, items from the front page will